tinacms/tina.io/content/docs/tina-cloud/cli.md

 # global mutations
 addPendingDocument
 updateDocument
 # schema-specific queries.
 getPostDocument
 getPostList
-getAuthorDocument
-getAuthorList
 # schema-specific mutations
 updatePostDocument
-updateAuthorDocument
 ```

 You can find your generated schema at `/.tina/__generated__/schema.gql` for inspection.

-For more information on how to define a schema, head over to the ["Anatomy of a Tina schema"](/docs/tina-cloud/schema/) documentation
+For more information on how to work with GraphQL, head to the ["GraphQL API"](/docs/graphql) documentation.
+Or for details on how to define a schema, checkout to the ["Anatomy of a Tina schema"](/docs/schema/) documentation

 ## Run the local GraphQL server